RadishSystems/choiceview-connect-integration/connect/Lambda_Parameters.md

 The Lambda needs the following parameters to execute the CreateSessionWithSms action:
 - **RequestName**: CreateSessionWithSms
 - **SmsMessage**: An optional string with the text message to be sent to the caller
+- **SkipNumberCheck**: If set to _True_, the caller's phone number type will not be checked before sending a SMS message.

 If the text message does not contain a url for starting the ChoiceView client, the text message content will have this string appended:
 > Tap this link to start ChoiceView: <https://choiceview.com/secure.html?phone=><caller's phone number>